bor0/gidti/manuscript/chapter4.md

     x == y     =  not (x /= y)
 ```

 Note how we can specify comments in the code by using two dashes.
-Comments are ignored by the Idris compiler, and are only useful to the reader of the code.
+Comments are ignored by the Idris compiler and are only useful to the reader of the code.

 This definition says that if a function implements this interface then it has to support (or implement) the functions `==` and `/=` for the type that it's used.
 Additionally the interface also contains a definition for the methods themselves, but this is optional.
 Since the definition of `==` depends on `/=` (and vice-versa), it will be sufficient to only override one of them (if we need to), and the other one will be automatically generated.
 As an example, let's assume that we have a data type: